-The danger with on-premise is that in most small business scenarios you solely rely on a single device for information.
-A file server can run out of disk space, need regular maintenance, can crash, fail a backup and often requires workarounds for external access (such as VPNs, portals, firewall configuration).
+The danger with on-premise equipment is that in most small business scenarios a single device is relied upon for information.
+A file server can run out of disk space, require regular maintenance, can crash, fail a backup and often requires workarounds for external access by field staff.

-The advantages of the cloud – all files are encrypted when transferring to and from the cloud and also when stored, you benefit from increased security options, makes collaboration with staff and external people easier, multiple people can work simultaneously on a document and interact with one another, files are stored in a cluster of multiple servers which are accessible anywhere worldwide and backups are automatic.
+The advantages of the cloud – all files are encrypted when transferring to and from the cloud and also when stored, benefiting from increased security options, collaborating with staff and external businesses becomes simpler, multiple people can work simultaneously on a document and interact with one another, files are stored within a cluster of multiple servers which are accessible anywhere worldwide and backups are automatically handled with multiple revisions.

 The advantages of cloud email – up to date security, advanced spam and malware filtering, email is accessible from anywhere, fast and scalable, no need to update server infrastructure with huge savings associated IT support costs.
 If the office internet connection fails you can work from anywhere externally or use a 4G connection.

 Below, we have compiled some scenarios encountered by some customers and how they were overcome.